ibm-cloud-docs/vpc/bs_snapshots_restore.md

 6. When finished, click **Save**.
 The new volume is created.

-### Creating a volume from the snapshot details page in the UI
+### Creating a volume from the snapshot details page in the console
 {: #snapshots-vpc-restore-vol-details-ui}

-Follow these steps to create a volume from the snapshot details page in the UI.
+Follow these steps to create a volume from the snapshot details page in the console.

 1. Go to the list of {{site.data.keyword.block_storage_is_short}} volumes and select a volume.
 In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, click the **Navigation menu** icon ![menu icon](../icons/icon_hamburger.svg) **> Infrastructure** ![VPC icon](../icons/vpc.svg) **> Storage > Block Storage volumes**.
 2. On the {{site.data.keyword.block_storage_is_short}} volume details page, select the **Snapshots and Backups** tab.
 A list of snapshots that were created manually or by backup policies is shown.